 Yes.
-As long as you intend to own and live in the home as your primary residence for at least three years, you can look to purchase a KiwiBuild home anywhere in New Zealand they are available.
+As long as you intend to own and live in the home as your primary residence for the required time period, you can purchase a KiwiBuild home anywhere in New Zealand.

 However, it’s important to note that it may be difficult to secure financial pre-approval from your bank or other lender for a location where you don’t currently have a job or source of income.

 Why are some KiwiBuild homes being sold ‘off the plans’ and others once they are complete?

 It is common practice in a new housing development to offer homes for sale ‘off the plans’ while they are under construction.
 Typically, some homes sell in this way and others don’t sell until they are complete.
 KiwiBuild is no different.

 In some KiwiBuild developments, homes are being sold ‘off the plans’ to eligible buyers who want to secure a KiwiBuild home early.
 Other buyers may choose to wait until the homes are fully completed before looking at making a purchase.
 It is completely up to you.

 How much of a deposit do I need to buy a KiwiBuild home?

 Once you know the price of the home you wish to buy, you will need to discuss the required deposit amount with both the developer and your bank or financial lender.

 As all KiwiBuild homes are new builds, banks may require as little as five percent deposit for the home.
 You’ll need proof of financial pre-approval from a bank or other lender in order to purchase a KiwiBuild home, so our advice is to begin talking to your bank early about what you’ll need.